Critical thinking skills: 7 steps for the workplace

 Step 1: Start by identifying the problem

-Your current pricing page isn’t performing as well as you want.
-You’ve heard from customers that your services aren’t clear, and that the page doesn’t answer the questions they have.
-This page is really important for your company, since it’s where your customers sign up for your service.
-You and your team have a few theories about why your current page isn’t performing well, but you decide to apply the critical thinking process to ensure you come to the best decision for the page.
+Your current pricing page isn't performing as well as you want.
+You've heard from customers that your services aren't clear and that the page doesn't answer their questions.
+This page is really important for your company, since it's where your customers sign up for your service.

 Gather information about how the problem started

-Part of identifying the problem includes understanding how the problem started.
-The pricing and packaging page is important—so when your team initially designed the page, they certainly put a lot of thought into it.
+Part of identifying the problem involves understanding how it started.
+The pricing and packaging page is important, so when your team initially designed the page, they certainly put a lot of thought into it.
 Before you begin researching how to improve the page, ask yourself:

 • Why did you design the pricing page the way you did?